 Does It Work?

 Yes, it can help you lose weight.
 That's because the diet is based on eating mostly healthy, whole foods that fill you up on fewer calories.
-The foods also are low on the glycemic index, meaning they won’t raise your blood sugar too much.
+The foods also are low on the glycemic index, meaning they won’t raise your blood sugar as much as certain other foods.

 Is It Good for Certain Conditions?